-- Maintenance of an appropriate institutional governance and organisational architecture - Development and review of a cohort of institutional policies, statutes, regulations and supporting processes and verifiable implementation of same - Application of a quality management system for UL professional services units and faculty/academic administration) - A system of internal quality reviews that focus on both QA and QE - Inclusion of our programmes in the National Framework of Qualifications - A system of programme approval, annual monitoring and periodic review - A system of external examination and advice - Continually updated academic regulations and procedures and implementation of same - Development and application of (i) mechanisms by which key stakeholders and in particular students - provide feedback on the University's activities and (ii) mechanisms by which such feedback is considered, actioned and communicated - Systems for the recruitment, induction, performance and development review and continuing professional development of staff - Systems for the effective management of collaborative programmes and activities. - Systems by which continuous improvement projects are prioritised in accordance with University priorities - Systems to empower/support individual to take ownership of incremental enhancements/continuous improvement projects
+- Maintenance of an appropriate institutional governance and organisational architecture - Development and review of a cohort of institutional policies, statutes, regulations and supporting processes and verifiable implementation of same - Application of a quality management system for UL support units (professional services) - A system of internal quality reviews that focus on both QA and QE - Inclusion of our programmes in the National Framework of Qualifications - A system of programme approval, annual monitoring and periodic review - A system of external examination and advice - Continually updated academic regulations and procedures and implementation of same - Development and application of (i) mechanisms by which key stakeholders and in particular students - provide feedback on the University's activities and (ii) mechanisms by which such feedback is considered, actioned and communicated - Systems for the recruitment, induction, performance and development review and continuing professional development of staff

 The University collaborates constructively with external agencies and bodies whose functions incorporate a quality remit.
-Most notable in this category are Quality and Qualifications Ireland (QQI) and professional statutory and regulatory bodies (PSRBs) that accredit particular UL programmes.
+Most notable in this category are Quality and Qualifications Ireland (QQI) and professional statutory and regulatory bodies that accredit particular UL programmes.

-5.2 Statutory Quality Requirements
+6.2 Statutory Quality Requirements

-Cornerstone statutory quality assurance requirements, as enshrined in Part 3 of the Qualifications and Quality Assurance (Education and Training) Act as amended 2019, are summarised below.
+Cornerstone statutory quality assurance requirements, as enshrined in Part 3 of the Qualifications and Quality Assurance (Education and Training) Act 2012, are summarised below.
 In each case, primary elements of UL's quality arrangements that specifically address these statutory requirements are included.

-1. Establish written quality assurance procedures for the purposes of assuring and enhancing the quality of activities and services and submission of the AQR and for ensuring that the most recent AQR is published on the QSU website.
+1. Establish written quality assurance procedures for the purposes of assuring and enhancing the quality of activities and services and submission of the AIQR and for ensuring that the most recent AIQR is published on the QSU website.